 Lullingstone Park is home to over 300 veteran oak, beech, ash, hornbeam and sweet chestnut trees – some thought to be 800 years old.
 This project aims to help protect, sustain and manage notable trees so they can flourish for years to come.

 Many of these magnificent trees, along with the wider landscape, are recognisable in Samuel Palmer’s paintings and sketches; they appear today just as they did nearly 200 years ago to Palmer.
-Art lovers can especially appreciate this direct and visible link with Samuel Palmer’s work.
+Art lovers can especially appreciate this direct and visible link with Samuel Palmer’s work and what better way to enjoy this than on the Samuel Palmer Trail with accompanying audio-visual guide that passes through the site.

 - Protecting, sustaining and managing veteran trees